Xearta/rails-appointment-tracker/NOTES.md

-### TODOS:
-- Check requirements

-- TODO: ActiveRecord Scope Method
-- TODO: Fix DateTime functionality
-- TODO: Styling
-- TODO: Update the partial with local variables
-- TODO: Comments and Refactoring
-- TODO: Welcome Page

 ## REQUIREMENTS:
 [X] - Include 1 has_many, 1 belongs_to, 2 has_many :through AND the join table must include a user-submittable attribute
-[X] - Models must include reasonable validations (Support against invalid data) [ ] - One class level ActiveRecord Scope Method -> Must be chainable -> Must use an ActiveRecord Query Method within it [X] - Standard User Authentication
+[X] - Models must include reasonable validations (Support against invalid data) [X] - One class level ActiveRecord Scope Method -> Must be chainable -> Must use an ActiveRecord Query Method within it [X] - Standard User Authentication
 [X] - Allow for 3rd party login (GitHub)
 [X] - Nested Routes -> Nested `new` directly related to parent AND nested `index` or `show` [X] - Correctly display validation errors in forms
-[ ] - Application should be DRY
+[X] - Application should be DRY

 #### APPOINTMENT TRACKER APP: ####